-- The adult category is age 16 and over unless otherwise stated. - A PROFESSIONAL is a person who earns money by teaching or owns a business for making the items entered. - An entry cannot be entered in miscellaneous if already entered under another Lot number. - "New item" or miscellaneous: MUST INCLUDE recipe or identify item. - No more than two members of a family may exhibit under any one Lot number. - NO BAKED GOODS MAY BE EXHIBITED IF MADE WITH COMMERCIAL MIXES.
-EXCEPT Division A, Class 9 and Division A, Class Y, Lot 20. - Canning entries must be picked up after judging, we are not responsible for keeping them cool.
+The adult category is age 16 and over unless otherwise stated.

+An entry can not be entered in "other" if already entered under another lot number.

+No more than two members of a family may exhibit under any one Lot number.

+No baked good may be exhibited if made with commercial mixes EXCEPT Division A, Class 10, Lot

+1 and 2, and Youth lot 14

+Opened canned entries, pies, and cakes may be picked up after judging, we are not responsible for keeping them cool.